mvforell/dnsresolve/README.md

 # dnsresolve
-A little Python script, that queries a DNS server for the A record of a domain.
+A little Python script that queries a DNS server for the A record of a domain.